- Adults: $135

 Registration includes UNLIMITED entries (except for single championship and WDSF) and admission to the ballroom during the sessions you are competing.

-Prices increase by $10 per person starting on January 1, 2019 for the regular registration period.
+Prices increase by $20 per person starting on January 7, 2019 for the regular registration period.
+For any registrations accepted after January 7, we cannot promise that they will appear in the printed program.

 Prices increase by another $10 per person starting on January 12, 2019 during the late registration period.